Liang Wang (oboist): Career

 As a chamber musician, Wang has performed at the Santa Fe Chamber Music Festival, the La Jolla Music Society, the Chamber Music Society of Lincoln Center, and the Carnegie Hall Stern Auditorium.
 Wang has recorded with the Poulenc Trio.

 In addition to his performances, Wang is a faculty member at the Manhattan School of Music, where he teaches oboe.
 He was named an honorary professor at the Central Conservatory of Music in Beijing and the Shanghai Conservatory.
 Wang has offered master classes at the Juilliard School, Curtis Institute of Music, Cincinnati Conservatory, New York University, The New School, Seoul University, and music conservatories in Singapore, Hanoi, Beijing, and Shanghai.

-In 2014, Wang was named “the artist of the year” by the Beijing Music Festival.
-The award was presented by Deng Xiao Ping's daughter Deng Rong.
-He was also invited by President Xi to perform with the Orchestre Colonne de France at Versailles to celebrate the 50th anniversary of the establishment of French-Chinese diplomatic relations.
+Wang was named “the artist of the year” by the Beijing Music Festival in 2014.
+The award was presented by Deng Xiaoping's daughter Deng Rong.
+He was also invited by General Secretary of the Chinese Communist Party Xi Jinping to perform with the Orchestre Colonne de France at Versailles to celebrate the 50th anniversary of the establishment of French-Chinese diplomatic relations.